-In order to meet this baseline capability, a web application scanner(s) must be able to accomplish the tasks described in the mandatory requirements listed below.
+In order to meet this baseline capability, a web application security scanner(s) must be able to accomplish the tasks described in the mandatory requirements listed below.
 The tool(s) shall:

-WA-RM-1: Identify all of the vulnerabilities listed in Appendix A.
+WA-RM-1: Identify all of the types of vulnerabilities listed in Annex A.